Blocks! The blocks center is the most popular center in my classroom. In this post, I will share all about my blocks center!

 I have a bulletin board in the block center.
 It changes as our block building focus changes.

-Today I saw two boys over at the chart having a discussion what they wanted to build.
+Recently, I saw two boys over at the chart having a discussion what they wanted to build.
 It was the sweetest thing!
-They were negotiating with each other and trying to convince the other to build what they wanted in the kindest way!
+They were negotiating with each other and trying to convince the other to build what he wanted in the kindest way!

-5. The students voted on their favorite thing to build.
+The students voted on their favorite thing to build.
 I used post-it notes to create the blocks on the graph.
 Using post-it notes for graphs are amazing!
-They are all the same size, the students can stick them to the chart without using messy glue,students can move them if they change their mind, and I don’t have to cut squares from construction paper!
-Amazing right!
+They are all the same size, the students can stick them to the chart without using messy glue, students can move them if they change their mind and I don’t have to cut squares from construction paper!

 We have had a blast in the block center!
 I can’t wait to see what they build next!